mon5termatt/medicat-website/src/content/docs/tools/Backup and Restore/elcomsoft-system-recovery.md

 description: Documentation for Elcomsoft System Recovery in MediCat USB
 ---

-# Elcomsoft System Recovery
+## Overview
 Elcomsoft System Recovery is a specialized tool for password recovery and system access.

-## Overview

 Elcomsoft System Recovery allows you to reset or recover passwords for Windows accounts, providing access to locked systems.
 It's a powerful tool for IT administrators and security professionals who need to regain access to Windows systems.